COMPARE TO OTHER COMPONENTS

 IronOCR allows developers to use multiple languages in a single document.
 This capability is extremely beneficial to .NET service providers.

-3. Starting a new project in Visual Studio
+3. Starting a New Project in Visual Studio

 In this article, we will be using a new Visual Studio Console Application to demonstrate the OCR processing capabilities of both IronOCR and Syncfusion Essential PDF.

-Open the Visual Studio software, go to the file menu and select New Project.
+Open the Visual Studio software, go to the file menu, and select New Project.
 Then, select Console Application.

 Enter the project name and select the path in the appropriate text box.
 Next, click the create button, and then select the required .NET framework, as in the screenshot below: